 Crucially, the Pure Jongo speakers bring Bluetooth to the party, allowing you to stream music directly from your Bluetooth-enabled smartphone, tablet or computer, whether that's your own music or from apps such as YouTube.

 The three launch products can stream music directly over wi-fi from any connected computer, tablet or smartphone, and also support Apple AirPlay streaming.
 And you can link multiple speakers for a multi-room system.

 After having a first try with its Shape Audio System, Samsung has introduced the R series of multi-room speakers to take the fight to Sonos.

-The R6 and R7 have dome shaped cabinets to help deliver 360 degree omni-directional sound.
-The system supports 24-bit/192kHz hi-res audio as well as all the major streaming services and the accompanying app is a breeze to use.
+The R6 and R7 have dome-shaped cabinets to help deliver 360 degree omni-directional sound.
+The system supports 24-bit/192kHz hi-res audio as well as all the major streaming services.
+The accompanying app is also a breeze to use.

-As a complete multi-room system though, Sonos wins this fight hands down.
+As a more complete multi-room system though, Sonos wins this fight hands down.

 MORE: Samsung R6 review

 Those who aren't so bothered about the idea of listening to music around the home, but are considering wireless speakers for their audio set-up, aren't exactly short of choice.

 Sonos: Getting Started

 A Sonos system is fairly straightforward to set up.
 If you want to play music in the same room as your wi-fi router, you can just hook up a Play:1, Play:3 or Play:5 speaker.
 It used to be the case that you'd have to do this directly using an ethernet cable or connect a Bridge (£40) to the router, the latter being particularly helpful if you wanted to play music elsewhere in the home.